publiclab/infragram/README.md

 2. In the console, download a copy of your forked repo with `git clone https://github.com/your_username/infragram` where `your_username` is your GitHub username.
 3. Enter the new infagram directory with `cd infragram`.
 4. `npm install` - this will install all the node packages into your local machine.
+5. `npm install --global http-server` (this installs http-server globally and then runs it, next time you just need to do `http-server` to run it locally)

 6. For Windows users, you may get this error when trying to run `http-server` :     "File C:\Users\USER_NAME\AppData\Roaming\npm\http-server.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170."
 7. To fix this, you would have to let Windows run scripts by changing the Execution Policies from "Restricted" to either "Unrestricted" or "RemoteSigned".